nostalgy/nostalgy/chrome/content/about.md

 headers (or a combination of them).
 A rule can be restricted to match messages only under a given server/folder.
 When a rule selects a folder for a given message, Nostalgy informs you in the status line.
-You can then use the Shift-S/Shift-C/Shift-G/Shift-B shortcuts to move/copy/go directly to this folder.
-Nostalgy\'s rules can be edited from the preference dialog.
+You can then use the `Shift-S/Shift-C/Shift-G/Shift-B` shortcuts to move/copy/go directly to this folder.
+Nostalgy's rules can be edited from the preference dialog.

 It is possible to match fields with a regexp instead of simply looking